paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ![Screenshot of ElasticSearch API - use to check if service is working](images/es-screenshot-port-9200.png "Screenshot of ElasticSearch API - use to check if service is working")

 The Kibana App runs on top of Elastic and allows you to create indexs to store and search data.
 It is also useful in fine-tuning the searches so that we can pass more relevant documents as a prompt to the large language model.

-Kibana (Elastic Search Management tool) available on http://localhost:5601  - useful in managing the different "buckets" within the knowledgestore. ## admin and tweaking) ### this is useful for fine-tuning the search / similar documents being fed to the LLM.
+Kibana (Elastic Search Management tool) available on http://localhost:5601

 ![Screenshot of Kibana Tools - used to create, manage, tune searches in the Knowledgebase](images/kibana_index_management.png "Screenshot of Kibana Tools - used to create, manage, tune searches in the Knowledgebase")